 1. Learn about money laundering schemes

 There are countless ways for criminals to perform money laundering.
-Hence, it is good that you and your co-workers are properly educated about it in order to properly implement safety measures.
+Hence, it is good that you and your co-workers have an informative platform where they can be educated about it in order to properly implement safety measures.

 The more tactics you are aware of, the more you will be able to detect the trends and the whereabouts of money laundering.